Xinglab/SQUID/README.md

 	Exon_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains exons only Intron_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains intron only Intron_Annotated_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains the attributes whether the intron was annotated as retended introns in the original gtf files
-	Intron_clean_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains the attributes whether the intron/5'Junction/3'Junction was overlapped with Exon and whether the intron is a simple intron.
+	Intron_attri_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains the attributes whether the intron was overlapped with Exon and whether the intron is overlapped with other intron.

 	counts:
 		A folder contains all of the count files